sls23/Data-Visualization/index.md

 ## Design Process

 The way I began my design process was by first sketching out my ideas so that I could then have a plan set when it came to udnerstanding the code.
+I set out the steps in the order I had thought I would want to proceed with.

+<iframe src="IMG_8500.jpg" height="500" width="500"></iframe>

 ## Design Choices
 I chose to create visualizations that isolated the deaths of males and females individually for comparison.
 To do so I had to create separate datasets.